OpenTechSchool/html-css-beginners/core/portfolio.md

 **Height:** height + padding-top + padding-bottom + border-top + border-bottom

-Tips: Remember to set all of this elemnents to "0px" when you start your .css files as we did at the very beginning.
+Tips: Remember to set all of this elemnents to "0px" when you start your .CSS files as we did at the very beginning.

 So, now that we know how to calculate the box around our elements, let's play with it around the article, header and h tags.